satgit62/pvr.hts-tvhead-client-on-LG-webOS/README.md

 # pvr.hts-tvhead-client-on-LG-webOS
+# inputstream.ffmpegdirect-on-LG-webOS

-pvr.hts-tvhead client Add-on for Kodi 21.0-ALPHA3, Copiled for LG webOS.
+inputstream.ffmpegdirect Add-on for Kodi 21.0-ALPHA3, Compiled for LG webOS. pvr.hts-tvhead client Add-on for Kodi 21.0-ALPHA3, Compiled for LG webOS.

 It is not installed by Kodi via .ZIP as usual, but must be copied manually to TV.